Chart Color Schemes

 Waramanga is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, Waramanga's population is estimated at around 2,744, reflecting a decrease of 41 people since the 2021 Census which reported a population of 2,785.
-This decline was inferred from AreaSearch's estimation of the resident population as 2,734 following examination of ABS ERP data release in June 2024 and address validation since the Census date.
-This results in a density ratio of 1,604 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-While Waramanga experienced a 1.5% decline since census, the SA3 area achieved 0.6% growth, indicating divergent population trends.
-Overseas migration contributed approximately 51.0% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+As of Nov 2025, the population estimate for Waramanga statistical area (Lv2) is around 2,743 people.
+This reflects a decrease of 42 individuals since the 2021 Census, which reported a population of 2,785 people.
+The current resident population estimate of 2,733 by AreaSearch was inferred from the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This results in a population density ratio of 1,604 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+While Waramanga experienced a 1.5% decline since census, the SA3 area achieved 0.5% growth, indicating divergent population trends.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods in the area.

 Frequently Asked Questions - Population